-The latest Mac binaries are more recent than the windows ones.
-I fyou want to use those, download the one you want, e.g. Installer.2_18.OSX.tgz.
-Move this file to another location - we suggest your home directory, in mac that would be /Users/[your-user-name], in Linux that would be /home/[your-user-name], or you can just use the Linux/Unix shortcut "~"; that's what we will do in this tutorial.
+Here again I would recommend docker.
+However there are a few older Mac binaries on SimTK.org.
+If you want to use those, download the one you want, e.g. Installer.2_18.OSX.tgz.
+Move this file to another location - we suggest your home directory, in mac that would be /Users/[your-user-name], in Linux that would be /home/[your-user-name], or you can just use the Linux/Unix shortcut "~": that's what we will do in this tutorial.